 - Fingerboard: made of traditional rosewood, which gives it special properties.

-In terms of design, Fender classical guitars are quite unique: although the internal layout of the truss rods uses the typical traditional shape, the same is not true for the body and neck of the guitar.
-The body has standard measurements, but with a curvature at the beginning of the soundboard that makes it narrower in that place.
-The neck is also much narrower than normal for classical guitars.
-For some purists this may be heresy, but we like it because it is a modern, great sounding guitar that can satisfy the needs of the average guitarist.
+n terms of design, Fender classical guitars are quite unique: although the internal layout of the truss rods uses the typical traditional shape, the same is not true for the body and neck of the guitar.
+The body has standard dimensions, but a curvature at the beginning of the soundboard makes it narrower there.
+The neck is also significantly narrower than is typical for classical guitars.
+This may be heresy for some purists, but we like it because it is a modern, great-sounding guitar that can meet the needs of the average guitarist.

 It is comfortable.
 Its neck, in the purest style of an acoustic guitar, is very smooth and easy to play.
 In addition, due to the slight curvature of the bottom of the soundboard, it adapts very well to any playing position.